ArchNew/Reading-Note-of-Simple-Baselines/my thoughts on validation.md

 This process is responsible for all annotation loading, not just for validation.

 - Search in other files \
-After searching all files for 'score', I finally locked down the key line in JointsDataset
+After searching all files for 'score', I finally locked down the key line in JointsDataset.py
 ```python
 score = db_rec['score'] if 'score' in db_rec else 1
 ```